My Philosophy – Steve Courtney – Dog Behaviourist and Trainer

 Do I support the use of aversives?

 Yes, in all my training programs there is something the dog does not like, it is usually the removal of an expected reward.
-In some of my programs it might be the overlaying of pressure on a behaviour to extinguish it.
+In some of my programs it might be the overlaying of pressure on a behaviour to motivate an alternative behaviour.

 The use of correction collars is far from systemic in my programs, meaning a large percentage of the dogs I work with are trained with the removal of reward.
 This is technically called “negative punishment”, and the higher the dogs drive for reward, the more aversive it is to lose it, but I do feel that all quadrants of the Operant Conditioning principles are useful for some dogs.

 What tools do I use and why?